pjjanak/chromecast-hello-world/README.md

     </script>
     </html>

 Not so bad, right?
 Let's break it down.
-The html chunk should be pretty familiar to you:
+The HTML chunk should be pretty familiar to you:

     <html>
         <head>